GreedYLearner1146/WATT-EffNet-for-aerial-disaster-scene-classification/README.md

 # Citation Information

 Please cite the following paper if you find it useful for your work:

-G. Y. Lee, T. Dam, M. M. Ferdaus, D. P. Poenar and V. N. Duong, "WATT-EffNet: A Lightweight and Accurate Model for Classifying Aerial Disaster Images," in IEEE Geoscience and Remote Sensing Letters, vol. 20, pp. 1-5, 2023, Art no. 6005205, doi: 10.1109/LGRS.2023.3270227.
+G. Y. Lee, T. Dam, M. M. Ferdaus, D. P. Poenar and V. N. Duong, "WATT-EffNet: A Lightweight and Accurate Model for Classifying Aerial Disaster Images," in *IEEE Geoscience and Remote Sensing Letters*, vol. 20, pp. 1-5, 2023, Art no. 6005205, doi: 10.1109/LGRS.2023.3270227.

 # Some References